Romanian housing market growing strongly

 During 2019, the average selling price of apartments in Romania soared by 8.23% y-o-y (4.02% inflation-adjusted) to €1,341 (US$ 1,488) per square metre (sq. m.), following y-o-y rises of 6.44% in 2018, 10.86% in 2017, 10.41% in 2016 and 6.73% in 2015, based on the figures from imobiliare.ro.

 During the latest quarter nationwide house prices rose by 5.42% (4.45% inflation-adjusted) (q-o-q) in Q4 2019.

-All major cities in the country saw sharp house price rises during the year to November 2017:
+All major cities in the country saw house price rises during 2019:

 There are no restrictions on foreign nationals acquiring dwellings in Romania.
 Ownership of land is tricky, but companies incorporated in Romania as well as resident foreign nationals and non-resident EU citizens can acquire land.

 Romania’s economy grew robustly from 2001 to 2008, with an average annual real GDP growth rate of 6.6%, according to the IMF.
 From 2002 to early-2007, property prices and demand rose in anticipation of EU accession, which took place in January 2007.
 But investors were disappointed by non-implementation of economic and political reforms, which had been promised as part of EU accession conditions.
 Corruption remained rife, largely tolerated by the government.